 In every 100 g of avocado there are

 3. Great for vision

-Adequate intake reduces the risk of miscarriage and neural tube defects.
+Folate is important for a healthy pregnancy.
+Adequate intake reduces the risk of miscarriage and neural tube abnormalities.
+Consume at least

-8. Improved digestion
+8. Improving digestion

 9. Natural detoxification

-Adequate fiber promotes regular bowel movements, which are crucial for the daily excretion of toxins through the bile and stool.
+Adequate fiber promotes regular bowel movements, which are crucial for the excretion of toxins through the bile and stool.